 Leon County Appraiser's Office Tallahassee FL 315 South Calhoun Street 32301 850-606-6200

-Auditors are responsible for maintaining accurate financial records on properties, including the appraisal and assessment of a property's value, which is used to determine property taxes.
-Auditors collect data from on-site inspections, information submitted by owners, prior sales, and statistical analyses.
-The Auditor's Office maintains current data on property value, owner information, inventories of parcels and structures, and parcel maps.
-Many offices also provide online property search databases.
+Leon County Auditors are responsible for maintaining accurate financial records on properties, including the appraisal and assessment of a property's value, which is used to determine Leon County property taxes.
+The Leon County Auditor’s Office collects data from on-site inspections, information submitted by owners, prior sales, and statistical analyses.
+The Auditor maintains current data on Leon County property value, owner information, inventories of parcels and structures, and parcel maps.
+The Office also provides property search databases for Leon County, FL.

 Leon Clerk Circuit Court Tallahassee FL 301 South Monroe Street 32301 850-577-4000